maker-ATOM/Python-ROS/ROS2/README.md

 Often a node needs to respond to changes to its own parameters or another node’s parameters.
 The ParameterEventHandler class makes it easy to listen for parameter changes so that our code can respond to them.

 ### Actions

+In ROS 2, an action refers to a long-running remote procedure call with feedback and the ability to cancel or preempt the goal.
+For instance, the high-level state machine running a robot may call an action to tell the navigation subsystem to travel to a waypoint, which may take several seconds (or minutes) to do.
+Along the way, the navigation subsystem can provide feedback on how far along it is, and the high-level state machine has the option to cancel or preempt the travel to that waypoint.

 Actions are one of the communication types in ROS 2 and are intended for long running tasks.
 They consist of three parts: a goal, feedback, and a result.

 Actions are built on topics and services.
 Their functionality is similar to services, except actions can be canceled.
 They also provide steady feedback, as opposed to services which return a single response.